Constitution and By Laws of the American Surgical Association

 Section 11.
 The Advancement of Surgical Care Medallion Award Committee shall consist of six (6) members: the President-Elect, President, immediate Past President, Secretary, and Recorder of the ASA, and the Chair of the ASA Foundation.
 The President-Elect of the ASA shall serve as Chair.

 This Committee shall consider individuals who might be worthy to receive the Medallion for Advancement of Surgical Care and report its selection of award recipient to the Council at its Mid-Winter Meeting.
-The recipient shall have made innovative and lasting contributions to the advancement of the care of the surgical patient.
+The recipient shall have made innovative and lasting contributions to the advancement of the care of the surgical patient, in any aspect of clinical surgery or surgical education/mentorship, which truly established new benchmarks or paradigms.
+It is assumed that the Association will see fit to make only occasional awards of this distinction.
 Former or current President(s) or President-elect and recipients of the Flance/Karl Award or the Scientific Medallion are not eligible for this recognition.

 Section 12.
 The Ethics and Professionalism Committee shall consist of the President, President-Elect, the two (2) most recent living Past Presidents—with the most senior of whom serving as Chair—and two (2) Fellows appointed by Council for terms of three (3) years.
 In addition, the Secretary will serve as an ex-officio voting member.
 The Committee shall convene as requested by the Council to research allegations of unethical or unprofessional behavior by Fellows and recommend to Council appropriate disciplinary action, which may include termination of Fellowship.